Kshitijk14/portfolio2024/public/content/Experience.md

 - Badges:
   - Open Source [yellow]
 - List Items:
-  - Contributed to open-source projects during GSSOC, focusing on frontend development primarily using JavaScript, React, and Tailwind CSS.
+  - Contributed to open-source projects during GSSOC, focusing on frontend development primarily using ReactJS, Tailwind CSS & MongoDB.
-  - Delivered 9 contributions during the early stages of a project, accelerating its development and functionality.
+  - Delivered 15 contributions during the early stages of a web focused project, accelerating its development and functionality.